-The five-day Durga Puja, the biggest religious festival of the Bangalee Hindu community, ended on Friday (Oct 15) with the immersion of the idols of Goddess Durga and her children in water bodies across the country amid festivity.
+The five-day Durga Puja, the biggest religious festival of the Bangalee Hindu community and a few small ethnic groups, ended on Wednesday (Oct 5) with the immersion of the idols of Goddess Durga and her children in water bodies across the country amid festivity.

-Maha Nabami Puja was celebrated on Wednesday across the country.
+As per the puja schedule, Maha Nabami Puja was celebrated on Tuesday across the country.

 Maha Nabami is believed to be the day when Durga defeated the evil Mahishasura and the Nabami rituals begin with a mahasnan and a Shodashopachar puja.